The Maple Heights Mayor’s Court has limited jurisdiction based on geographic location and type of offense.

 If you plead not guilty, your case will be transferred to the Garfield Heights Municipal Court for trial and disposition.

 Tickets can now be paid online by clicking here.
+If paying a parking ticket, search for the ticket by your name.

 All waiverable tickets can be paid online, as well as individuals that appeared for their scheduled court date and have made payment arrangements